zabbix/zabbix/templates/module/smart_agent2/README.md

 ## Overview

-For Zabbix version: 6.2 and higher
 The template for monitoring S.M.A.R.T. attributes of physical disk that works without any external scripts.
 It collects metrics by Zabbix agent 2 version 5.0 and later with Smartmontools version 7.1 and later.
 Disk discovery LLD rule finds all HDD, SSD, NVMe disks with S.M.A.R.T. enabled.
 Attribute discovery LLD rule have pre-defined Vendor Specific Attributes for each disk, and will be discovered if attribute is present.

+## Tested versions

-This template was tested on:
+This template has been tested on:

 - Smartmontools, version 7.1 and later

+## Requirements

+For Zabbix version: 6.4 and higher.

 ## Setup

-> See [Zabbix template operation](https://www.zabbix.com/documentation/6.2/manual/config/templates_out_of_the_box/zabbix_agent2) for basic instructions.
+> See [Zabbix template operation](https://www.zabbix.com/documentation/6.4/manual/config/templates_out_of_the_box/zabbix_agent2) for basic instructions.

 Install the Zabbix agent 2 and Smartmontools 7.1.
 Grant Zabbix agent 2 super/admin user privileges for smartctl utility.